uviclibraries/taguette/cloud-analysis.md

 23. Next, create a new word art (redo steps 7-14)

-**Adding Shapes**
+24.**Adding Shapes**:  Select **shapes** in the left side, click on the shape of your choice and then select visualize

 ![Export this view](/images/taguette-cloud-10.png)

-24. Select **shapes** in the left side, click on the shape of your choice and then select visualize

-**Downloading/Saving**
-24. In the blue bar of the Word Art window, select download and on the dropdown use standard PNG
+25. **Downloading/Saving**:  In the blue bar of the Word Art window, select download and on the dropdown use standard PNG
 ![Export this view](/images/taguette-cloud-11.png)

-25. Save as “name your file” and save
+26. Save as “name your file” and save

 You should now have some visualizations that will hopefully be useful to include with the qualitative data that you have created in Taguette.
 Great job!